semgrep/semgrep-docs/docs/semgrep-sc/sc-triage-remediation.md

   <tbody><tr>
    <td>Exposure
    </td>
-   <td>Filters based on the <a href="/docs/semgrep-sc/sc-glossary">reachability</a> of a vulnerability. <strong>Reachable findings</strong> are displayed by default.
+   <td>Filters are based on the <a href="/docs/semgrep-sc/sc-glossary">reachability</a> of a vulnerability. <strong>Reachable findings</strong> are displayed by default.
    </td>
   </tr>
   <tr>
    <td>Severity
    </td>
-   <td>Filters based on the severity of a vulnerability.
+   <td>Filters are based on the severity of a vulnerability.
 Semgrep Supply Chain rules use severity values set by GitHub Advisory Database.
    </td>
   </tr>
   <tr>
    <td>Status
    </td>
-   <td>Filters based on the status of a vulnerability.
+   <td>Filters are based on the status of a vulnerability.
    </td>
   </tr></tbody>
 </table>